GabrielFlores8227/Neovim-Config/README.md

 ## ⚡ Quick Installation

 Streamline the process of configuring Neovim and its plugins on Unix systems with the help of linux-driver.sh.
-The script is tailored for systems supporting package managers such as apt, yum, and dnf.
+The script is tailored for systems supporting package managers such as apt and yum.
 It efficiently manages the installation of Neovim, plugins, and other required packages, all of which may require sudo privileges.
 This ensures a seamless setup experience, allowing users to dive into Neovim development without the inconvenience of manual package installations.

 ```bash
 git clone https://github.com/GabrielFlores8227/Neovim-Config && chmod +x ./Neovim-Config/linux-driver.sh && ./Neovim-Config/linux-driver.sh